USF1: Function

-This gene encodes a member of the basic helix-loop-helix leucine zipper family and can function as a cellular transcription factor.
+The USF1 gene encodes a member of the basic helix-loop-helix leucine zipper family and can function as a cellular transcription factor.
 The encoded protein can activate transcription through pyrimidine-rich initiator (Inr) elements and E-box motifs.
 This gene has been linked to familial combined hyperlipidemia (FCHL).
 Two transcript variants encoding distinct isoforms have been identified for this gene.

-A study of mice suggested reduced USF1 levels increases metabolism in brown fat.
+A study of mice suggested that reduced USF1 levels increase metabolism in brown fat.